percona/percona-postgresql-operator/README.md

     * Customize your PostgreSQL configuration
     * Bring your own trusted certificate authority (CA) for use with the Operator API server
     * Override your PostgreSQL configuration for each cluster
+    * Use your own custom images, re-define the image for each container separately

 ## Deployment Requirements